ManifoldRG/GUI-DR/README.md

 **GUI-DR** is a data augmentation pipeline built on domain randomization principles.

 GUI grounding models often rely on visual primitives (shape, position, color) rather than functional semantics, and fixed-scene benchmarks do not reveal how they degrade under distribution shift.
-Using [Mind2Web](https://mind2web.github.io/) MHTML archives, it varies _visual scenes_ and _instructions_ along controlled axes to expose this fragile grounding.
+Using [Mind2Web](https://mind2web.github.io/) MHTML archives, GUI-DR varies _visual scenes_ and _instructions_ along controlled axes to generate data to evaluate or finetune models for use cases such as GUI grounding.

 ![gui-dr-diagram](/media/gui-dr-diagram.png)